gsoules/MkDocs/digital-archive/docs/technology/pastperfect-exporter.md

 The program consists of a single Python script named `export_pp.py` that imports a Python package named `avant_dbfread` which is a near-exact copy of Ole Martin Bjorndalen's [dbfread](https://github.com/olemb/dbfread).
-The only modification is to the `FieldParser.decode_text` so that it handles a `UnicodeDecodeError` exception without terminating processing.
-All direct access to and interpretation of the PastPerfect dBase files is performed by the dbfread logic.
+The only modification to dbread is to the `FieldParser.decode_text` method so that it handles a `UnicodeDecodeError` exception without terminating processing.
+All direct access to and reading of the PastPerfect dBase files is performed by the dbfread logic.

 ### export_pp.exe